daewood/gex/README.md

 this will serve any files in `/static`, including files in subdirectories.
 For example `/static/logo.gif` or `/static/style/main.css`.

 ## Middleware
-You can apply middleware to gress, which is useful for enforcing security, redirects, etc.
+You can apply middleware to gex, which is useful for enforcing security, redirects, etc.

 You can, for example, filter all request to enforce some type of security: